ConorSheehan1/spelling-bee/dev.md

 ### Create derivative files

 _Warning_: this operation may result in the same puzzle repeating too often.
 This operation is not idempotent.
-Re-creating allAnswers.json may change the order of the puzzles, resulting in the same puzzle twice in a row on deploy in the worst case.
+Re-creating allAnswers.json will change the order of the puzzles, which could result in the same puzzle twice in a row on deploy in the worst case.

 AllWords.txt must already exist.
 It must contain a single word per line. answers.txt and pangrams.txt are created for debugging.